 I want to take a moment to acknowledge our reigning Pennywise: Bill Skarsgård.
 I did not picture a 20-something Swedish actor for Pennywise when I heard they were planning a theatrical adaptation of It, but I was floored by the outcome.
 Skarsgård is aware not only of how he chillingly delivers his lines, but he also remains aware of his body onscreen.
 From Pennywise’s odd and fluid movements, to the drooling (which I think is brilliant in this context), to the use of his real-life lazy eye, there is so much to take in with this performance.
 Do not ask me to choose between him and Tim Curry; I’m just saying there is a lot to applaud in this portrayal of our favorite sewer-dwelling clown.

 Something big this adaptation accomplished was the essence that makes the book so terrifying.
 The real horror with which everyone can connect is what the children experience in their daily lives: bullying, abuse, neglect, apathy, and powerlessness.
 One of Pennywise’s abilities is to affect the consciousness or emotions of others, and he uses that ability to blind the adults to the turmoil the children of Derry face.
 He uses this to isolate his favorite victims and devour them.
 Furthermore, the adults do not bother looking for answers afterward.
-So…when the Losers Club not only escaped him but set out to destroy him, Pennywise realizes he finally has an adversary.
+So…when the Losers Club not only escape him but set out to destroy him, Pennywise realizes he finally has an adversary.

 I may wax lyrical about horror films more than necessary, but it is sincere.
 It was the first Stephen King book I ever read (at fourteen years old), and I have read almost all of his books since then.
 King’s work has inspired me to be a novelist because I have the passion for stories and voices that he delivers in his work.
 It not only introduced me to a world of horror literature that changed my life, but it also became a story shared and enjoyed time and time again with family, friends, and people I encounter in my library career.
 I never thought I would have so many wonderful memories associated with a story about a demonic clown from outer space, but here we are.